-REGULATORY COMPLIANCE ANALYST POSITION OPENING
+REGULATORY COMPLIANCE ANALYST POSITION OPENING IN NORTHEAST GEORGIA

 Qualified candidates will have a Bachelor’s degree in engineering or a related technical field, or equivalent related industry experience, and at least five years of recent, relevant experience in gas distribution operations.
 Candidates should have a thorough understanding of the pipeline safety code, excellent written and oral communication skills, and a working knowledge of Microsoft Word, Excel, Outlook, and Internet Explorer.
-The successful candidate will be responsible for implementation of the service with a designated group of up to 20 Subscribers in middle Georgia.
+The successful candidate will be responsible for implementation of the service with a designated group of up to 20 Subscribers in northeast Georgia.

 TIM FRANKLIN PROMOTED TO SRCS MANAGER

 Tim Franklin has been promoted to Manager of Subscribed Regulatory Compliance Service.
 Tim joined the SRCS as Assistant Manager two weeks after its inception in 2006, bringing a wealth of experience from the Georgia Public Service Commission, Atlanta Gas Light Company, and the United States Marine Corps.

 Tim has played an integral part in the growth of the SRCS from 25 Charter Subscribers to 65 Municipal, 4 Master Meter, and 20 Contractor Subscribers.
 His roles and responsibilities have included direct support of Subscribers, development of the gas work order and inspection modules for the HiperWeb system, creation of the SRCS Emergency Plan and Welding Procedures, maintenance of all SRCS Manuals and Plans, participation in Security & Integrity Foundation working groups and the GPERI committee, and supervision of the SRCS Compliance Analysts.

 Tim and his wife, Marie, live in Commerce and spend a lot of time with their young grandson.